AlexH-HankIT/phpietadmin-gui/README.md

 ## Features
 Take a look at the github releases for detailed information about the features.

-## Bugs in 0.5.2:
+## Bugs in 0.5.3:
     - [x] Reload page after session disconnect
     - [ ] Delete lun: check if line contains default parameter
+    - [ ] Forced delete of a target does not work if a "ALL" acl is configured
+    - [ ] Mousover to show passwords in /phpietadmin/ietusers does not work
+    - [ ] Password generator qtip does not work in /phpietadmin/ietusers
+    - [ ] LVM extend does not work
+    - [ ] Select all checkbox in LVM snapshot delete does not work
+    - [ ] Service add menu editing a service does not work
+    - [ ] Config menu editing does not work
+    - [ ] Shutdown/Restart does not work

 ## Roadmap
 In version 0.6: